 "Cognitive" is a word that refers to your brain's ability to do things like remember, solve problems, and make decisions.
 MS can make these things harder.

 Therapy can often retrain your brain to find other ways to do these tasks.
 For example, you may learn to rely on other ways to remember and stay organized, like using a computer, a cell phone, a notebook, or a filing system.

-Primary Medical Reviewer Caroline S. Rhoads, MD - Internal Medicine
+Medical Review: Caroline S. Rhoads, MD - Internal Medicine

 Karin M. Lindholm, DO - Neurology